Long Marston, Warwickshire: Railway

+Rolling stock storage depot

+Long Marston depot is a former MoD facility, south-east of the village.
+Since the privatisation of British Rail in the mid-1990s, rolling stock companies have used the depot to store their out-of-lease rolling stock.

+In about 2009, the depot's owners, St. Modwen Properties, along with The Bird Group of Companies, proposed to redevelop the site as Middle Quinton eco-town.
+However, in June 2021, Porterbrook purchased the site both for long-term rolling stock storage and to develop its Rail Innovation Centre.

 Airfield

 Long Marston Airfield is north-east of the village.
 It was built in 1940 as RAF Long Marston and decommissioned as a military airfield in 1958.

-Since 1987 the airfield has been the venue of the Bulldog Bash, considered to be one of Europe's most popular annual motorcycle festivals.
-Since 2001 the airfield has also been the venue of the annual Global Gathering club music festival.
+Since 1987, the airfield has been the venue of the Bulldog Bash, considered to be one of Europe's most popular annual motorcycle festivals.
+Since 2001, the airfield has also been the venue of the annual Global Gathering club music festival.

-Former military depot

-Long Marston depot is a former Ministry of Defence facility south-east of the village.
-Since the privatisation of British Rail in the mid-1990s, rolling stock companies (ROSCOs) have used the depot to store out-of-lease rolling stock.
-In about 2009 the depot's owners, St. Modwen Properties, along with The Bird Group of Companies, proposed to redevelop the site as Middle Quinton eco-town.
-In 2021, it was announced that Porterbrook had leased the site for rail rolling stock storage.

 Amenities

-Long Marston has a public house, the Mason's Arms, and a community shop called the "Poppin".
-When developed, it is anticipated that the garden village will include a town centre in its own right including a community hall, medical centre and schools.
+When developed, it is anticipated that the garden village will include a town centre in its own right, including a community hall, medical centre and schools.